 God is living and is the ultimate source of life (Psa 42:2; 84:2; Jer 10:10; Matt 16:16).
 Paul states, “for in Him we live and move and exist” (Act 17:28).
 He is personal, thoughtful, emotive, volitional and active.
 This attribute takes priority, for if God is not living, none of the other attributes are possible.
 God is self-existent (aseity), and His existence depends on nothing outside of Himself (Ex 3:14; John 1:4; 5:26).
 He has life in Himself.
 There is no prior cause that brought God into existence, He will never cease to be, and He depends on nothing outside of Himself.
 God is holy(Lev 11:44; Psa 99:9; Isa 45:5-19).
 This means God is positively righteous and separate from all that is sinful.
 Holiness connotes moral purity.
 Being holy means God cannot be affixed to anything morally imperfect.
 God is Spirit (John 4:24; 2 Cor 3:17).
 This means the nature of God’s being is spirit, not material.
 God is sovereign (Psa 115:3; Isa 46:9-11; Dan 4:35; Acts 17:24-28).
 This means God acts freely as He pleases, always as He pleases, and only as He pleases.
 God is immutable (Psa 102:26-27; Mal 3:6).
 This means God’s essential nature does not change.
 God is eternal (Deut 33:27; 1 Tim 1:17).
 This means God has always existed, does exist, and forever will exist.
 God is infinite (1 Ki 8:27; Jer 23:24).
 Though God exists in space, He is also beyond space, infinite in being.
 God is omniscient (Psa 139:1-4; Matt 6:31-33).
 This means God knows all things, being infinite in knowledge.
 God is omnipresent (Psa 139:7-10; Jer 23:24).
 This means He is equally and fully everywhere present.
 God is omnipotent (Job 42:2; Isa 40:28).
 This means God is all-powerful and able to accomplish all He desires.
 God is righteous (Psa 11:7; 119:137).
 His righteousness is that intrinsic moral perfection, from which He commands all things in heaven and earth, and declares as good that which conforms to His righteousness and as evil that which deviates.
 God is just (Psa 9:7-8; 19:9).
 His justice is the outworking of His righteousness in which He justifies or condemns, blesses or curses, that which does or does not conform to His righteous character.
 God is true (Jer 10:10; John 17:3), which means He is genuine, in contrast to false idols.
 God is truthful (2 Sam 7:28; John 17:17).
 His knowledge and declarations define reality and help us make sense of what is.
 God is love (Jer 31:3; 1 John 4:7-8).
 Because God is love it means He is committed to us, desires our best, and gives for our benefit.
 God is good and He is the ultimate source of all that is good (Psa 100:5; 145:9; Nah 1:7; Jam 1:17).
 God is faithful (Deut 7:9; Lam 3:21-23); which means He is reliable in all He says and does, always keeping His word.
 God is merciful (Psa 86:15; Tit 3:5).
 Mercy is when God is kind toward us and does not judge us as we deserve.
 God is gracious (Psa 111:4; 116:5).
 Grace means God treats us better than we deserve.

 Learning about God and His character helps us understand the fundamental nature of reality.
 Our complex universe is the result of a complex divine Being that chose to create.
 And what He created is magnificent and beautiful.
 In contrast to biblical theism is atheism, which is the belief that God does not exist.
 Biblically, this is the view of the wicked and foolish, who say in their hearts, “There is no God” (Psa 10:4; 14:1).
 For the atheist, mankind is nothing more than a molecular accident in a material universe where everything is the product of matter, motion, time and chance.
 For the atheist, there is no reason for humans to exist; therefore, no given purpose for life.
 Our thoughts, feelings, morals and actions are simply electrochemical impulses that occur in the body and brain, and when we die, those impulses cease.
 Right and wrong as well as good and evil become arbitrary.
 Without God and Scripture to guide and give purpose, our uniqueness is lost in the universe, as we ultimately are of no greater value than what we paint on the canvass or study under the microscope.
 If there is no God and man is not unique (as the Bible teaches), then we are of no greater value than the tree, the rock, or the worm on a hook.
 If there is no God, then we are a zero.
 When we die, our biological life is consumed by the material universe from which we came.
-Consider this view of death by the atheist John Updike:
+Bertrand Russell wrote:

 Most who hold to atheism desire to operate independently of any authority outside of themselves, especially God’s authority set forth in Scripture.
 These assign no serious thought of God to their discussions, plans, or projects, but seek to use His resources independently of His wishes.
 But these same persons become trapped in their own system when their individual sense of good and evil, right and wrong, clashes with another person who holds to opposing moral standards.
 Having rejected God and moral absolutes, they have no objective final standard by which to measure values and behavior, to declare anything good or bad.
 These can go about their daily lives as long as the pressures of life are not too great; however, if they’re ever confronted with vicious evil that disrupts their lives, they’ll naturally seek a mechanism to control it, lest it destroy them (I’m speaking about the atheist who desires law and order rather than anarchy and chaos).
 If they continue to reject God, they’ll likely turn to a totalitarian government they hope is strong enough to deal with the depravity of reckless people; but in so doing, they’ll trade freedom and prosperity for slavery and the illusion of equality.
 In contrast, a society that acknowledges God and operates in accordance with His moral laws will tend to produce a virtuous people that can enjoy freedom and prosperity; but this must start with God and His Word.